Mike Slinn

 Sometimes I need to insert some code into a program that depends on the type of format that a drive volume has.
 For example, today I need to either make a Windows junction to connect two directories on NTFS volumes.
 On the other hand, if one or both directories were on other types of volumes, I would have to connect the directories using a Linux symlink.

-All of the bash scripts shown in this blog post are meant to run in a Bash shell running on WSL or WSL2.
+All of the bash scripts shown in this article are meant to run in a Bash shell running on WSL or WSL2.

 Use Windows Junctions When Possible